jjvanzon/Sounds/README.md

 Licensed under the Creative Commons Zero 1.0 Universal license.

+Most samples were 'ripped', but I am claiming it's 'fair use'.
-Even though content was copied, it should fall under fair use policy, since the quality is rather low, and should have no consequences for the original makers.
+Quality is rather low, and it should have no consequences for the original authors.